QuodAI/jobs/README.md

 Do you want to work on something exciting, challenging and impactful?

 [Quod AI](http://quod.ai) is a young and exciting AI/NLP start-up with an unmatched team of engineers and scientists.
-We’re applying Deep Learning and NLP on source code  to empower software engineering teams to develop software products faster and better.
+We’re applying Deep Learning and NLP on source code to super charge software engineering teams with a coding assistant.
 We want to revolutionize the way software products are built and to accelerate innovation worldwide.
-We are funded and backed by SGInnovate and Entrepreneur First.
+We are funded and backed by SGInnovate, Entrepreneur First and 500 Startups.

 ### Team